Chris Julian (speedway rider): Gyroplane design

-In the late 1980s Julian designed an autogyro, the Julian Wombat, forming a company Wombat Gyrocopters to market kits for amateur construction.
+In the late 1980s, Julian designed an autogyro, the Julian Wombat, forming a company Wombat Gyrocopters to market kits for amateur construction.
 On 4 November 1991 the CAA issued the Wombat a restricted Permit to Test.
-After Julian's death in May 1997 in the crash of a different model gyroglider at the Kemble airfield the design passed to former helicopter pilot Mark Harrisson in July 2000.
+After Julian's death in May 1997 in the crash of a different model gyroglider at the Kemble airfield, the design passed to former helicopter pilot Mark Harrisson in July 2000.
 Harrisson had intended to put the aircraft back into production, but in 2013 instead donated Julian's prototype to The Helicopter Museum in Weston-super-Mare, where it arrived on 9 July 2013.

-He died in 1997 in a gyrocopter accident at age 60.
+Julian died in 1997 in a gyrocopter accident at age 60.